 - Change or alter their biogas end-use during the project term. - Change the herd size beyond the limits established by the dairy operation's existing permits at the time of application during the project term. - Change ownership of the dairy and/or partnership entities.
-Should the grantee sell the dairy operation that was the subject of a grant award, all grant monies awarded shall be returned to the CDFA.
+Should the grantee sell the dairy operation that was the subject of a grant award, the grant agreement will be canceled and all grant monies awarded shall be returned to the CDFA.